mfelippe/mfelippe/README.md

 # Hello! 👋

-Hi, my name is _Marcos Felippe_.
-I'm a technology fan and electronic engineer graduated from the University of Brasilia.
-Because of college I have skills with embedded, microprocessed and microcontrolled systems.
-My first experience was with c++ and java, but today I used other languages like Python and JavaScript/Typescript.
+Hi, my name is Marcos Felippe.
+I’m passionate about technology and hold a degree in Electronic Engineering from the University of Brasília, as well as a postgraduate degree in Software Architecture.
+Throughout my academic and professional journey, I have built strong expertise in embedded systems, microprocessor and microcontroller technologies.
+My programming career began with C++ and Java, and today I mainly work with JavaScript/TypeScript and Go.

 ### 📫 How to reach me?
 - [CV](#)